StoneLabs/unifi-uxg-dnsmasq/README.md

 ## 1. Scripts

 The following script adds a softlink from `/run/dnsmasq.conf.d/host.dns` (which is not reboot persistent) to `/data/custom/host.dns`.
+Some devices appear to use a different `DNSMASQ_HOSTFILE`.
+See [#1](https://github.com/StoneLabs/unifi-uxg-dnsmasq/issues/1) for more details.

 ### /data/custom/dnsinject.sh
 ```sh